int128/terraform-aws-nat-instance/README.md

 # terraform-aws-nat-instance [![CircleCI](https://circleci.com/gh/int128/terraform-aws-nat-instance.svg?style=shield)](https://circleci.com/gh/int128/terraform-aws-nat-instance)

-This is a Terraform module to provision a NAT instance for private subnet(s).
+This is a Terraform module which provisions a NAT instance.

-It provides the following features:
+Features:

+- Providing NAT for one or more private subnets
-- Auto healing using the ASG
+- Auto healing by the Auto Scaling Group
-- Lower cost using a spot instance
+- Saving cost by spot requests
-- Fixed public IP address using an EIP and ENI
+- Fixed public IP address using an Elastic IP and Elastic Network Interface
-- SSM session manager support
+- Login with Systems Manager Session Manager

+Terraform 0.12 is required.

 ## Getting Started

+You can use this module with [terraform-aws-modules/vpc/aws](https://registry.terraform.io/modules/terraform-aws-modules/vpc/aws) module as follows:

 ```tf
 module "vpc" {